-Sen. Warren tests positive for coronavirus, says she is ‘grateful’ for protection of vaccines and booster shot
+Sens.
+Warren and Booker test positive for coronavirus

-Warren, who had received three shots of the coronavirus vaccine, added that she was experiencing only mild symptoms and was “grateful for the protection provided against serious illness that comes from being vaccinated & boosted.”
+Warren, who had received three shots of a coronavirus vaccine, added that she was experiencing only mild symptoms and was “grateful for the protection provided against serious illness that comes from being vaccinated & boosted.”

+Booker said Sunday that he first felt symptoms the previous day and that they were “relatively mild.”

+“I’m beyond grateful to have received two doses of vaccine and, more recently a booster — I’m certain that without them I would be doing much worse,” Booker said in a statement.

-Though it is unclear which coronavirus variant infected Warren, her positive test comes as top government health officials are warning that the United States is likely to see record numbers of coronavirus cases and hospitalizations with the rapid spread of the new omicron variant.
+Though it is unclear which coronavirus variant infected Warren and Booker, their positive tests come as top government health officials are warning that the United States will probably see record numbers of coronavirus cases and hospitalizations with the rapid spread of the new omicron variant.

-On CBS News’s “Face the Nation” on Sunday, Francis Collins, director of the National Institutes of Health, said that cases will increase steeply over the next couple of weeks and that the country could soon see 1 million new cases a day of omicron, dramatically exceeding the record of about 250,000 new cases per day set in January.
+On CBS News’s “Face the Nation” on Sunday, Francis Collins, director of the National Institutes of Health, said cases will increase steeply over the next couple of weeks and that the country could soon see 1 million new cases a day of omicron, dramatically exceeding the record of about 250,000 new cases per day set in January.

 Anthony S. Fauci, the nation’s leading infectious-disease expert, described omicron as “extraordinary” in its transmissibility, with a doubling time of two to three days.